 Treatment of Gout Flares

-For treatment of gout flares in patients with mild (Clcr 50 – 80 mL/min) to moderate (Clcr 30 – 50 mL/min) renal function impairment, adjustment of the recommended dose is not required, but patients should be monitored closely for adverse effects of COLCRYS.
-However, in patients with severe impairment, while the dose does not need to be adjusted for the treatment of gout flares, a treatment course should be repeated no more than once every 2 weeks.
-For patients with gout flares requiring repeated courses consideration should be given to alternate therapy.
-For patients undergoing dialysis, the total recommended dose for the treatment of gout flares should be reduced to a single dose of 0.6 mg (1 tablet).
-For these patients, the treatment course should not be repeated more than once every 2 weeks [see Dose Modification in Renal Impairment].
+For treatment of gout flares in patients with mild (Clcr 50 to 80 mL/min) to moderate (Clcr 30 to 50 mL/min) renal function impairment, adjustment of the recommended dose is not required, but patients should be monitored closely for adverse effects of COLCRYS.
+However, in patients with severe impairment, while the dose does not need to be adjusted for the treatment of gout flares, a treatment course should be repeated no more than once every two weeks.
+For patients with gout flares requiring repeated courses, consideration should be given to alternate therapy.
+For patients undergoing dialysis, the total recommended dose for the treatment of gout flares should be reduced to a single dose of 0.6 mg (one tablet).
+For these patients, the treatment course should not be repeated more than once every two weeks [see Dose Modification in Renal Impairment].

 Prophylaxis of Gout Flares